 This section should highlight the strengths of your plan.
 It should include your mission and vision statement, company information, and financial information.
-Also, products or services, growth analysis, and summary of future plans.
+Also, products or services, growth analysis, and summary of plans.

-If you are a start-up business, you will not have that much information as an established business.
+If you are a start-up business, you will not have as much information as an established business.
 It is thus better to stick to your strengths such as your background and experience.
 You can also show that you have done a thorough market analysis as indicated in step two above.

 - Company description